Got Huge Debts? Home Equity may be the answer!

 “Bingo”, said I. This looks relatively straightforward now.
 They could break their existing first mortgage; pay off the tax arrears AND all the unsecured credit; even put a little extra on the side; and come away with no debt stresses; one simple monthly payment at a very low interest rate (2.4% if variable, and around 2.99% if fixed) and life would be good again.

 The bad news is the lady could not see this was the winning approach.
 Why?
 Well, they had just renewed their first mortgage a few weeks prior into a one year term with their bank.
 There had been no discussion about any of the above matters – not tax arrears nor credit balances.
 The banker advised the couple they could refinance in six months time if that was what they wished.

 Also, the lady had contacted the municipality and been granted an extension till July 2011 or so to pay back the property tax arrears.
-She was hoping they would come into some money in the interim – they were waiting on a lump sum payment representing ten years of a specific tax credit for she and her husband.
+She was hoping they would come into some money in the interim – they were waiting on a lump sum payment representing ten years of a specific tax credit for her and her husband.

-All in all, she preferred to see if that would pan out first – thinking she would then be able to solve her property tax arrears problem thusly, and delay dealing with the unsecured credit balances till later in the year when her banker says they can refinance without hassle.
+All in all, she preferred to see if that would pan out first – thinking she would then be able to solve her property tax arrears problem and delay dealing with the unsecured credit balances till later in the year when her banker says they can refinance without hassle.

-This is fuzzy logic in my opinion though.
+This is fuzzy logic in my opinion, though.

 I did not get to see any statements for the outstanding credit, but typically the minimum monthly payment required on unsecured credit is 3% of the balance owing.
-One or two lenders might charge interest only (eg Royal Bank) and one or two may charge say 2% per month (eg Scotia).
+One or two lenders might charge interest only (eg: Royal Bank) and one or two may charge say 2% per month (eg: Scotia).